Khmer–Cham wars

 Khmer–Cham wars were a series of conflicts and contests between states of the Khmer Empire and Champa, later involving Đại Việt, that lasted from the mid-10th century to the early 13th century in mainland Southeast Asia.
 The first conflict began in 950 AD when Khmer troops sacked the Cham principality of Kauthara.
 Tensions between the Khmer Empire and Champa reached a climax in the middle of the 12th century when both deployed field armies and waged devastating wars against each other.
 The conflicts ended after the Khmer army voluntarily retreated from occupying Champa in 1220.

+History and outcomes

 Khmer invasion of Kauthara (950)

-Around 950, Angkorian army under Rajendravarman II crossed the forest, pillaged the temple of Po Nagar in Kauthara and carried off the golden statue of Bhagavati in the temple, Champa's holiest deity.
+Around 950, the Angkorian army under Rajendravarman II crossed the forest, pillaged the temple of Po Nagar in Kauthara and carried off the golden statue of Bhagavati in the temple, Champa's holiest deity.
 The invasion however ended in a "bloody defeat".
 In 965, the Cham King Jaya Indravaman I restored the temple and rebuilt the statue of the goddess to replace the one stolen by the Khmer.